 Relationship to the Brubeck Institute

 Dave Brubeck graduated from the Conservatory of Music at the College of the Pacific in 1942.
 On December 14, 1953, the Dave Brubeck Quartet performed and recorded what has become a classic, Jazz at the College of the Pacific.
-Dave Brubeck, the legendary icon of jazz and American music, gave his entire archival collection of his life's work to the University of the Pacific in 2000.
+In 2000, Dave and his wife Iola, herself an alumna of Pacific, gave the entire archival collection of their life work to the University.
 In turn, the University created the Brubeck Institute to honor its distinguished alumnus.